Species scale, worldsheet CFTs and emergent geometry: Heat kernel asymptotics and the species scale

-As discussed recently in \cite{Basile:2023blg}, it seems that decompactification limits have $\Lambda_\text{UV} = \Lambda_\text{QG} = \Lambda_\sp = M_\text{Pl}^{(d+n)}$, at least for toroidal internal spaces where no curvature spoils the analysis\footnote{As emphasized in \cite{Basile:2023blg}, this seems to be a non-trivial observation, since for weakly coupled critical strings the UV cutoff $\Lambda_\text{UV} = M_s$ of the EFT is the string scale, while the ``counting'' scale $\Lambda_\sp = M_s \log g_s^{-2}$ bounds the (estimated) strong quantum gravity scale $\Lambda_\text{QG} = M_s \sqrt{\log g_s^{-2}}$ found by studying high-energy string scattering \cite{Gross:1987kza, Gross:1987ar, Dvali:2014ila, Bedroya:2022twb} and its fixed-angle resummation estimates \cite{Mende:1989wt}.}.
-It is then worth asking whether internal curvatures can spoil the equality and the scaling $\Lambda_\sp = m_\text{gap}^{\frac{n}{n+d-2}}$ for $n$ decompactifying extra dimensions with a Kaluza-Klein gap $m_\text{gap} \ll \Lambda_\sp$. \\
+Up to the introduction of extra dimensions, decompactification limits seem to have $\Lambda_\text{UV} = \Lambda_\text{QG} = \Lambda_\sp = M_\text{Pl}^{(d+n)}$, at least for toroidal internal spaces where no curvature spoils the analysis.
+Without introducing extra dimensions explicitly, augmenting the EFT with a self-consistent subset of Kaluza-Klein modes raises the cutoff to $\Lambda_\sp$ by the parametric self-consistency of \cref{eq:speciesdef}, where any EFT irredeemably breaks down and no effective description of black holes is available \cite{Bedroya:2024ubj}, and this is the setting we focus on in the remainder of this section.
+In this context, \emph{a priori} the cutoff may have still been lower than $\Lambda_\sp$, but it does not appear to be the case.
+As emphasized in \cite{Basile:2023blg}, this is a non-trivial observation, since for weakly coupled critical strings the UV cutoff $\Lambda_\text{UV} = M_s$ of the EFT is the string scale, while the ``counting'' scale $\Lambda_\sp = M_s \log g_s^{-2}$ \cite{Castellano:2022bvr} bounds the (estimated) strong quantum gravity scale $\Lambda_\text{QG} = M_s \sqrt{\log g_s^{-2}}$ found by studying high-energy string scattering \cite{Gross:1987kza, Gross:1987ar, Dvali:2014ila, Bedroya:2022twb} and its fixed-angle resummation estimates \cite{Mende:1989wt}.
+Hence, it is worth asking whether internal curvatures can spoil the equality and the scaling $\Lambda_\sp = m_\text{gap}^{\frac{n}{n+d-2}}$ for $n$ decompactifying extra dimensions with a Kaluza-Klein gap $m_\text{gap} \ll \Lambda_\sp$. \\